Montyscripts/SpeakSee-v1.5/README.md

+🚀 SpeakSee Installation Guide🌐
+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Your Voice-Activated Search Assistant—Instant & Effortless

 Python Installation Instructions (for those missing Python)
--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If you see an error that Python is not installed, follow these steps:

 Download Python 3.10.0